Backtests

 Use the Test button (Running code) in the QuantCraft IDE to open Run backtest.
 There you set symbols, price data, optional fundamentals, the simulation window, account defaults, and (if your script uses them) input parameters for a single run.
 The engine invokes your strategy lifecycle callbacks.
 Results appear in Test results; OHLCV explains bar shapes.

 The dialog explains which price source applies at the top (a short banner).
+At the top of the modal body you can Load settings… or Save settings… to reuse a run preset (.qcs).
 Everything else is grouped so you can work top‑to‑bottom before you click Continue to start the backtest.

 Price source (Alpaca vs. B2)